vuestorefront/vue-storefront/packages/core/docs/integrate/cms.md

 # Integrating CMS

 ::: warning Want to build an integration?
-If you want to integrate any CMS platform with Vue Storefront please **contact the core team** first.
+If you want to integrate with Vue Storefront, please **contact the core team on our [slack](https://slack.vuestorefront.io)** first.
 We are eager to help you with building it and ensuring its high quality!
-Building the integration together with core team is the best way to keep its quality high and make it officially recommended once its done.
+Building the integration together with the core team is the best way to keep its quality high and make it officially recommended once it's done.
 :::

-Integrating a CMS platform with Vue Storefront is a piece of cake.
-You just have to provide few parameters to our factory functions and expose a way to configure the integration.

 ## What is needed